 The film features a ‘who’s who’ of 1970s B-list stars and up-and-comers including a post-Star Trek William Shatner, Tom Skerritt (Alien, Top Gun), Eddie Albert (Green Acres, The Longest Yard), and a woefully miscast Ernest Borgnine hamming it up in full-face goat make-up as the cult’s Satanic priest.
 Before he joined a real cult, John Travolta also makes a ‘don’t blink or you’ll miss it” appearance.
 I missed it.

-Sadly, as The Devil’s Rain settles into a more traditional narrative it becomes increasingly clear that the mysterious circumstances in the opening may owe more to a general sense confusion in the screenplay than innovative storytelling.
+Sadly, as The Devil’s Rain settles into traditional narrative, things derail quickly.
+Any mystery probably owes more to a confused screenplay than deliberate storytelling.
 To say that the plot is muddled and convoluted is an understatement.
-Shatner’s Mark Preston disappears from the storyline abruptly, replaced by his younger brother, played by Tom Skerritt, and a psychic researcher (Eddie Albert), only to re-surface later.
-The film’s plot is driven by a Satanic book, trapped souls, and something about “Devil’s Rain” that literally melts people.
-None of this really matters as it seems as though the filmmakers are just making it up as they go along.
+Shatner’s ‘Mark Preston’ disappears from the storyline abruptly, replaced by his younger brother, played by Tom Skerritt, and a psychic researcher (Eddie Albert), only to re-surface later.
+The film’s plot is driven by a Satanic book, trapped souls, and something about “Devil’s Rain”.
+And that ‘rain’ literally melts people.
+Why?
+Who knows.
+None of this really matters, The filmmakers seem to making it up as they go along.

 At a lean 86 minutes, The Devil’s Rain feels like it is dragging after about 30 minutes.
 For a film apparently informed by the Church of Satan founder, there is not much in the way of any kind of scares or tension.
 The atmosphere from the film’s opening disappears about as quickly as a summer rainstorm.
 Borgnine’s goat make-up will undoubtedly leave young modern audiences laughing; in fact, it’s hard to imagine that the make-up would have done much to scare up screams even in the mid-1970s.
 The film’s ‘melting faces’ in the Devil’s Rain, while outdated by today’s standards, still make for a somewhat memorable albeit utterly nonsensical ending.
 And like many 1970s horror films, The Devil’s Rain tacks on a completely unearned ending suggesting that the curse will persist – nothing in the film explains why this would be the case but most people will likely shrug it off, just happy that the entire affair is over.